YifanZhangHust/yingtaoluo.github.io/_pages/publications.md

 [Google Scholar](https://scholar.google.com/citations?user=g_MmNEoAAAAJ) (\* Equal Contribution)

 The titles of some papers are hidden before official acceptance, following the double blind submission rule.
+The links "paper" may contain early version preprints in case it breaks double blind rule.

 ## Data Mining
 * (A Causal Method for Healthcare Prediction).